Taipei: Major sporting events

 The Taipei Arena is located at the site of the former Taipei Municipal Baseball Stadium (demolished in 2000), with a capacity of over 15,000.
 It was opened on 1 December 2005 and has since held more art and cultural activities (such as live concerts) than sporting events, which it was originally designed for.
 The Chinese Taipei Ice Hockey League plays out of the auxiliary arena.

 Taipei Dome and Tianmu Baseball Stadium are the major baseball venues in Taipei.
 The Taipei Dome, known officially as the Farglory Dome, which has the capacity to house 40,071 seats, officially opened in October 2023.
 On April 13, 2024, the Taipei Dome hosted the largest crowd in Taiwanese professional basketball history between the New Taipei CTBC DEA and the Taipei Mars.

 Taipei Municipal Stadium is a multipurpose stadium that hosts football and track and field events, as well as concerts, both live and prerecorded.
 Originally built in 1956, it was demolished and reconstructed in 2009.

 Youth baseball

 In 2010, a Taipei baseball team—Chung-Ching Junior Little League—won the Junior League World Series.
 The achievement came after winning the Asia-Pacific Region, then defeating the Mexico Region and Latin America Region champions to become the International champion, and finally defeating the U.S. champion (Southwest Region), Rose Capital East LL (Tyler, Texas), 9–1.
 Taiwan's Little League World Series international team has won 17 championships, the most wins in the league.

+In 2025, Taipei's Tung-Yuan Little League won the 2025 Little League World Series.
+This was Taiwan's 18th title in the Little League World Series and the first title since 29 years ago in 1996.